brunopostle/homemaker-addon/docs/reference.rst

 Hulls are 3D shells that define planar building elements, differentiated by style and orientation.
-Typically these define roofs, soffits etc.. that can't be described by 'traces', and are drawn using a simple thickened plate or grillage corresponding to the original Face.
+Typically these define roofs, soffits etc.. that can't be described by Traces_, and are drawn using a simple thickened plate or grillage corresponding to the original Face.
 All possible hulls are made available when the CellComplex defining the building is processed.